xiaoyu-ll/CHC/README.md

 Each hyperedge is represented by a list of vertex IDs (integers) on one line: v1 v2 v3 ...

-	•	One hyperedge per line.
+- One hyperedge per line.
-	•	Vertex IDs should be non-negative integers.
+- Vertex IDs should be non-negative integers.
-	•	Repeated vertex IDs within a line should not appear (treat as a set).
+- Repeated vertex IDs within a line should not appear (treat as a set).

-Dataset notes
-	•	If dataset/ is large (>100MB/file), do not push raw data to GitHub directly.
-Provide:
-	•	a download link in dataset/README.md, or
-	•	Git LFS tracking rules.

 ## 6. Usage

 This repository includes multiple executables, corresponding to different strategies described in the paper:

-	•	max_basic: basic CHC-index construction and maximum CHC query
+- `max_basic`: basic CHC-index construction and maximum CHC
-	•	max_heap: heap-accelerated CHC-index construction
+- `max_heap`: heap-accelerated CHC-index construction
-	•	max_noindex: baseline without index (for comparison)
+- `max_noindex`: baseline without index (for comparison)
-	•	max_approx: approximate index for faster runtime with comparable solution quality
+- `max_approx`: approximate index for faster runtime with comparable solution quality
-	•	*_eta: variants emphasizing η-related optimizations / η-peak interval logic (as in the paper)
+- `*_eta`: variants emphasizing η-related optimizations / η-peak interval logic (as in the paper)

-## 7. Reproducing Paper Experiments (Artifact Checklist)

-To help reviewers reproduce results efficiently, we recommend you provide:
-	1. A list of datasets and how to obtain them

-	•	Put links and expected folder names in dataset/README.md.

-	2. A script to run all methods consistently (recommended)

-	•	e.g., scripts/run_all.sh calling:
-	•	max_noindex, max_basic, max_heap, max_approx
-	•	multiple η values if needed

-	3. A table of key parameters

-	•	η values used in experiments
-	•	any thresholds / maximum iterations / early stopping settings